lambdaclass/starknet-replay/benchmark/README.md

 bash benchmark/benchmark_txs.sh -n 100 txs.txt
 ```

 All the benchmark data will be saved to a self-contained directory and can be zipped and sent to someone else.
+You can open the `report.html` with any browser.
 At the end, it will also output a benchmark summary:

 ```
 tx_hash                                                            speedup